Hamiduzzaman Khan: Accident and visit to Europe

 When Khan was a student in the final year class, he experienced a road accident that fractured his skull, causing him to have a reconstructive surgery in the head.
 However, he could sit for the final examination in time.
 As there was no facility for the surgery in Dhaka, he was advised to receive treatment from the Western General Hospital in Edinburgh.
 After graduation, he set out for Scotland by ship.
 This was a turning point in Khan's career.
-On the way, Khan was impressed by seeing traditional African carvings and masks in Dakar, and rocky shores in Cape Town at stopovers.
+On the way, Khan saw traditional African carvings and masks in Dakar, and rocky shores in Cape Town, at stopovers.
 Following the surgery, at the advice of the doctors, he stayed around in the United Kingdom for some time for total healing of the surgery.
 During this stay in Edinburgh, he visited the National Museum of Scotland and was impressed by Henry Moore's sculptures in public places.
 Then he visited London, experienced artworks at the British Museum, Victoria and Albert Museum, National Gallery, Tate Galleries and was fascinated by landscape paintings by John Constable.
 Khan was particularly fascinated by modern abstract forms in sculpture, large scale application of sculpture in enhancing the aesthetic quality of urban landscape and its impact in civic life.
-In Italy, he experienced artworks at the St. Peter's Basilica, including the Sistine Chapel ceiling and Pietà, both by Michelangelo.
-In Paris, he visited the Louvre and saw works by artists Henri Matisse, Picasso, and Auguste Rodin.
 Sculptures installed in public spaces in Montmartre, Montparnasse and a solo exhibition of Alberto Giacometti had a lasting impact in his mind.
 On his return to Dhaka in 1969, Khan decided to specialize in sculpture and requested Abdur Razzaque to teach him sculpture.
 He worked with Razzaque for six months.